Experienced Hire Consulting Interview: Cases and Prep (2026)

 The firms are not hiring you despite your prior career — they are hiring you because of it.
 But only if you can bridge the gap between your domain expertise and their consulting methodology.

 McKinsey experienced hire expectations: McKinsey's Advanced Professional Degree and lateral tracks recruit specialists who can accelerate client impact in specific sectors.
-Interviewers at McKinsey will probe whether your prior work involved hypothesis-driven problem-solving, not just execution.
+A McKinsey experienced hire interview will probe whether your prior work involved hypothesis-driven problem-solving, not just execution.
 The PEI (now labeled Leadership, Connection, Drive, and Growth) is weighted heavily for experienced hires because soft-skill stories are expected to draw on richer professional experiences.

 BCG experienced hire expectations: BCG's Expert Consulting Track (ECT) is a formal lateral pathway that places candidates into functional or industry practices rather than generalist roles.
-ECT case interviews are more open-ended and expect candidates to volunteer industry benchmarks and real-world constraints proactively.
+BCG experienced hire case interviews are more open-ended and expect candidates to volunteer industry benchmarks and real-world constraints proactively.

 Bain experienced hire expectations: Bain tends to hire experienced professionals into specific practice areas (Private Equity, Healthcare, Technology).
-Cases are shorter and faster-paced, and interviewers expect lateral candidates to reach a recommendation with fewer data requests than campus recruits.
+A Bain experienced hire interview can be shorter and faster-paced, and interviewers expect lateral candidates to reach a recommendation with fewer data requests than campus recruits.

 Boutique and Big 4 expectations: Oliver Wyman, Deloitte, and Accenture Strategy hire experienced professionals with higher volume and less structured processes.
 Cases are often industry-specific.
 A financial services professional interviewing at Oliver Wyman's financial risk practice may receive a case drawn directly from banking or insurance.